-On the other hand, a Site Collection in SharePoint is a collection of SharePoint sites that share common features like Content types, Templates, Site columns, permissions, Web Parts etc.
+On the other hand, a Site Collection in SharePoint is a collection of SharePoint sites that share common features like Content types, Templates, Site columns, permissions, Web Parts, etc.

 A Web Application is a collection of Site Collections in SharePoint OR in order way a site collection resides in a

-Above can be understood by following diagram:
+Above can be understood by the following diagram:

 WebApp Vs SiteCollection Vs Site.

 Answer: Master Pages in SharePoint serves the same purpose as that of ASP.NET Master Pages.
 Certain parts of a web page normally remain the same as a header, footer or navigation bar, etc. So, We create Master Pages with these common parts to achieve a consistent look and feel for a SharePoint Site.

 Using Master pages provides lots of benefits including: